DominicBreuker/goncat/README.md

 while writing on the next page how you did exactly that.
 Second, it has automatic cross-platform PTY support for your convenience.
 Third, it can be used for tunneling.
-For now it supports local and remote port forwarding.
+For now it supports local and remote port forwarding as well as barebones SOCKS (TCP only, no authentication).
 Lastly, there are a few other convenience features such as session logging and automatic cleanup.